davide-marino00/PBI_DOCS/refac.md

 			    IF(RELATED(lkp_Unit[BillableDep]) <> 0, 1, 0)
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column named `BillableDep`.
-Let's break down what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called `BillableDep`.
+Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: The goal of this calculation is to determine whether a certain unit is considered "billable" based on a related table called `lkp_Unit`.

-2. **Logic**:
-   - The code first checks if the `BillableDep` value from the `lkp_Unit` table is blank (i.e., there is no value present).
+1. **Check for Related Data**: The code first checks if there is a related value in the `BillableDep` column from the `lkp_Unit` table.
+This is done using the `RELATED` function, which pulls in data from a related table based on the relationships defined in your data model.

+2. **Handle Blank Values**:
-   - If it is blank, the calculated column will return a value of **1**.
-This indicates that the unit is considered billable when there is no specific billable dependency defined.
+   - If the `BillableDep` value from the related table is blank (meaning there is no corresponding value), the formula returns `1`.
+This could indicate that if there is no specific billable dependency, it defaults to a value of `1`.

+3. **Check for Non-Zero Values**:
-   - If the `BillableDep` value is not blank, the code then checks if this value is not equal to **0**.
+   - If the `BillableDep` value is not blank, the formula then checks if this value is not equal to zero.
-     - If the `BillableDep` is not zero, it returns **1**, meaning the unit is billable.
+   - If it is not zero, it again returns `1`, suggesting that there is a valid billable dependency present.
-     - If the `BillableDep` is zero, it returns **0**, indicating that the unit is not billable.
+   - If the value is zero, it returns `0`, indicating that there is no billable dependency.

-3. **Outcome**:
-   - The final result of this calculation will be either **1** or **0** for each row in the table where this calculated column is applied.
-A value of **1** signifies that the unit is billable, while a value of **0** indicates it is not.
+### Summary:

-In summary, this DAX expression effectively categorizes units as billable or not based on the presence and value of the `BillableDep` field from the related `lkp_Unit` table.
+In summary, this DAX expression is designed to categorize the `BillableDep` status into two states:
+- It returns `1` if there is either no related `BillableDep` value or if the related value is non-zero (indicating a valid billable dependency).
+- It returns `0` only when the related `BillableDep` value is specifically zero.

+This calculated column helps in identifying whether a unit has a billable dependency or not, which can be useful for reporting and analysis in a business context.

 **`CC_ActiveEmployees`** (`string`)

-- **Description:** Column Description: This column indicates the status of active employees, represented as a string, to assist in identifying those who may be missing timesheet submissions within the 'vw_missing_timesheet' table.
+- **Description:** Column Description: This column indicates the status of active employees, represented as a string, within the context of identifying missing timesheet entries in the 'vw_missing_timesheet' table.
 - **DAX Expression:**
 ```dax
 IF(vw_missing_timesheet[ShortDate] >= vw_missing_timesheet[ContractStartDate] &&